 What is Marquetry?

 I often describe marquetry as painting with wood, but no paint is involved.
-Marquetry uses wooden veneers to create a picture applied to a plywood surface, which is then used in furniture or other wooden objects.
+Marquetry uses thin wooden veneers to create a picture.
+Once compiled the picture is then applied to a thicker wood surface, which is then used in furniture or other wooden objects.
 Many techniques can be used to generate marquetry images.
 I use the double bevel technique on a scroll and hand fret saws to create this intricate work.

 Koi Tray